SB-Chalmers/life-cycle-building-performance/docs/project-updates.md

 ![img](figures/literature-review.png)

-*Figure 1: Clustering of keywords in abstracts and titles from 177 works*
+*Clustering of keywords in abstracts and titles from 177 works*

 <font size="1">Last updated: 220513</font>